Richard Coyle: Film and television work

 Coyle had a leading role in Renny Harlin's film 5 Days of War, about the 2008 war between Russia and Georgia over the territory of South Ossetia.
 In September 2011, Coyle appeared as William Winthrop, in Madonna's feature-directorial debut W.E. about the Duke and Duchess of Windsor.
 He appeared as Garda Ciarán O'Shea in Grabbers, the Irish comedy monster film.
 Coyle also plays Wallace in Outpost: Black Sun, the sequel to the 2008 British horror film Outpost, and the lead of drug pusher Frank in the 2012 English-language remake of Nicolas Winding Refn's 1996 cult classic Pusher.

 In 2012, Coyle joined the cast of the USA Network show Covert Affairs as Simon Fischer, an FSB agent and love interest for Piper Perabo's Annie Walker.
 His character recurred until halfway through season three.

 In 2014, NBC began airing the series Crossbones, with Coyle as Tom Lowe, who is assigned to kill the pirate Blackbeard (played by John Malkovich).

 In 2018, Coyle was cast as Father Faustus Blackwood, a high priest of the Church of Night and Dean of the Academy of the Unseen Arts in the Netflix series Chilling Adventures of Sabrina.

 In January 2021, Coyle announced via Instagram that he had been cast in Fantastic Beasts: The Secrets of Dumbledore, scheduled to be released in 2022 but said he could not disclose whom he was playing.
 When the trailer came out that December, it was confirmed that he would be playing Aberforth Dumbledore.

+In 2026, in the BBC and BritBox adaptation of Janice Hadlow's Pride and Prejudice spinoff The Other Bennet Sister, Richard Coyle stars as Mr. Gardiner, alongside Indira Varma as Mrs Gardiner.
+He plays Mary Bennet's worldly and kind uncle who takes her under his wing, helping her gain confidence outside of her family's shadow.